Projections of SDEs onto Submanifolds: Further considerations

 so that if any two projections coincide, they must all.
 An example where all projections are different is given by taking $M$, $d$ as in \autoref{crossdiffusion} and the single, constant diffusion coefficient $\sigma = (1,1)$: all projections differ, for instance at the point $(1,0)$.
-An example where the projections all coincide is when $n = d$ and $\sigma^k_\gamma = \delta^k_\gamma$:
+An example where the projections all coincide is when $n = d$ and $\sigma^k_\gamma = \kron^k_\gamma$:

-If the original drift also vanishes, we are in the presence of the trivial SDE for Brownian motion, whose It\^o and Stratonovich projections coincide with the process $\pi(W_t)$ up to the exit time of $W$ from the domain of $\pi$, by the same reasoning of \autoref{fibering}.
-This process (specifically in the Stratonovich formulation) is known to be a Brownian motion on $M$, as it coincides with the stochastic development of $W$ \cite[34.86]{RW00} in the extrinsic context.
-We do not expect there to be further connections between projections of SDEs and stochastic development, beyond such simple examples. \end{expl}
+If the original drift also vanishes, we are in the presence of the trivial SDE for Brownian motion, whose It\^o and Stratonovich projections coincide with the process $\pi(W_t)$ up to the exit time of $W$ from the domain of $\pi$, by the same reasoning of \autoref{fibering}. \end{expl}

-\begin{expl}[Failure of the preservation of the H\"ormander condition] In this example we show that the absolute continuity of the law of the solution to the original SDE w.r.t.\ to the Lebesgue measure does not guarantee that the solution to the projected equation will have the same property.
-Of course, one would have to define absolute continuity of a Borel measure on a smooth manifold w.r.t.\ to the Lebesgue measure (which can be done in the obvious way using charts), but in this example $M$ and $d$ will be as in \autoref{RR2}, so we can rely on the classical meaning.
-Consider the Stratonovich SDE

-As usual, call the diffusion coefficient $\sigma$ and the Stratonovich drift $b$.
-The law of the solution to this SDE admits a smooth law by H\"ormander's theorem \cite[Theorem 1.3]{Hai11}, since $\bbR^2 = T_{(0,0)}\bbR^2$ is generated by $\sigma(0,0) = (0,1)$ and the Lie bracket $[\sigma,b](0,0) = (1,0)$.
-However all three projections of the SDE onto the $x$-axis coincide with trivial ODE on $\bbR$, with law $\delta_0$.
-Although this example shows that nondegeneracy of the law is not preserved in general, it can be proven directly that it is preserved through the Stratonovich- and It\^o-jet-projections if \autoref{sigmafibering} and \autoref{bfibering} hold, since in this case \autoref{ypix} holds, at least assuming the solution to the original SDE a.s.\ never exits the domain of $\pi$. \end{expl}

 In this section we have developed examples that cover all possible situations involving identities, and lack thereof, between the three projections.
 We summarise them in the table below: